The Best Chromebook for Students [September 2019]

 - Weight makes tablet mode difficult

-Despite our fandom for the Chromebook Flip, we also understand that not every student is alike in their needs from a laptop.
-And for the same $449—occasionally less, depending on sales through Amazon and Best Buy—the Samsung Chromebook Plus is a great premium Chromebook that manages to go head to head with the Flip in competition for our top pick.
-Both devices offer premium Chrome OS experiences at less than $500, and which you prefer truly depends on what you’re looking for in a laptop for school.
+Samsung’s Chromebook Plus has been in either the top spot or the runner up position since it first launched two years ago, and with the V2, the device continues to be one of the best Chromebooks any student can pick up today.
+For under $400 at the time of review, the Chromebook Plus V2 is a great premium option that goes head to head with the Flip C302 in almost every way.
+Both devices offer premium Chrome OS experiences at far less than $500, and which you prefer truly depends on what you’re looking for in a laptop for school.
 With a truly incredibly display, built-in included stylus support, and solid battery life to top it all off, the Chromebook Plus is a good alternative for those looking for something a little more note-focused in their Chromebook.

 It’s worth noting the odd aspect ratio will make 16:9 videos display with black bars on the top and bottom of the display, but that’s the trade-off for a better experiencing when browsing websites or reading eBooks.
 Overall, whether you prefer the traditional display on the Asus Chromebook Flip or the more squared-off display on the Chromebook Plus comes down to personal preference, but in tablet mode, you’ll definitely appreciate the 3:2 ratio of the Chromebook Plus.

 On the inside of the device, you’re looking at another Chromebook with 4GB of RAM, and just like with the Flip, we’re happy to see more and more Chromebooks receiving 4GB of RAM as a standard these days.
 Cheaper Chromebooks typically ship with a measly 2GB, and it just isn’t enough to power ChromeOS above a few open tabs.
-Unlike the Flip, Samsung chose to ship the Plus with only 32GB of storage, and while that should be enough to tide you over for most tasks on Chrome OS, having double the storage on the Chromebook Flip is certainly a premium.
-If you need additional room, there’s a microSD card slot available on the device.
+Like the Flip, you’ll also find 64GB of storage in our linked unit, which gives it enough space for apps and games in addition to your normal browsing.

+Unlike the older version of the Chromebook Plus, the V2 uses an Intel Celeron processor instead of an ARM chip.
+It’s not quite as powerful as the m3 in the Flip, but it should be good enough for most browsing and video playback.
 The keyboard is solid for typing, but unlike what we saw on the Chromebook Flip, the Chromebook Plus doesn’t feature a backlit keyboard.
-While we understand the cost-cutting measures used on cheaper chromebooks under $300, when you’re paying $449 for something running Chrome OS, you should expect a device that pulls out all the stops.
 The Flip’s backlit keyboard is a wonderful luxury, and the lack of a backlit keyboard at this price was definitely in consideration when giving the Plus a runner-up spot to Asus’s device—for as great as this laptop is, it become seriously flawed as soon as you try typing in a dark room, something you come to expect in the large, dim lecture halls at school.

 The Chromebook Plus actually brings an additional feature here: a stylus.
 Just like with Samsung’s Note series of phones and tablets, the Chromebook Plus has a pop-out stylus built into the body of the device, accessible at any time, and the screen itself supports a number of the same Note-like features and abilities that make the Note series so popular.
 You can use the stylus for drawing, note-taking, highlighting—you name it.
 It’s just one great feature the Chromebook Plus offers over something like the Flip.